spearman/macro-machines/README.md

   initialization and termination actions
 - States may have local state variables and state machines may have extended state variables
-- Events with associated actions in which extended state variables may be
+- Events with optional associated parameters and actions in which extended state variables may be modified:
-  modified:
     * External events -- transition from a specific source state to a specific target state
     * Internal events -- an event that is additionally allowed to modify local